 Making contributions to the improvement of PMD is our way of saying thank you to the maintainers of the PMD project for releasing such an important resource to the community.
 For a more detailed overview of how to use PMD in Gearset, check out our whitepaper on static code analysis for Apex.

-Gearset lets you run static code analysis throughout your release process, to make sure your code is high quality and consistent across the team.
+Gearset’s Salesforce code analysis tool runs throughout your release process, to make sure your code is high quality and consistent across the team.
 Start implementing best practice for static code analysis of your Apex on a free trial of Gearset.